Cale has been busy producing artists since the late Sixties, when he captured the raw sound of the Stooges and the teutonic tones of Nico.

 "A very quick nightmare.
 I had just stopped drinking and everything else.
 The band complained that I was on a health kick and that all I did was sit around eating tangerines all day long."

-The Nineties found Cale producing the New Zealand act Garageland, Les Nouvelles Polyphonies Corses, Siouxsie & The Banshees and the Breton Alan Stivell.
+The Nineties found Cale producing the New Zealand act Garageland, Corsican revival band Les Nouvelles Polyphonies Corses, Siouxsie & The Banshees, the Breton singer-songwriter Alan Stivell, and Goya Dress.
+Singer Astrid Williamson of this Scottish alternative rock band remembers:

-He made the British musical ensemble Mediæval Baebes sound like 21th century angels.
+He made the British musical ensemble Mediæval Baebes sound like 21th Century angels.
+He added non-medieval instruments, including saxophone and electric guitar to spice things up a little.

-Latest finished production job: The Boxing Mirror, an album by American rock musician Alejandro Escovedo, released on May 2, 2006.
+His latest finished production job was The Boxing Mirror, an album by American rock musician Alejandro Escovedo, released on May 2, 2006.

 Twenty Cale produced tracks can be found on the John Cale - Conflict & Catalysis: Productions & Arrangements 1966-2006 album.